 Another popular pre-mixed Indian spice is called garam masala.
-Although garam means hot in hindi, this does not denotes the hot spiciness of chili peppers, but rather a bodily warming quality (under ayurvedic health theories, which we’ll briefly cover later on).
-The only heat-carrying spice in garam masala is a tiny amount of black pepper.
+Although garam means hot in Hindi, this does not denote the hot spiciness of chili peppers, but rather a bodily warming quality (under ayurvedic health theories, which we’ll briefly cover later on).
+The only spicy-hot component of garam masala is a tiny amount of black pepper.
 Most other garam masala spice ingredients are sweet rather than hot, and include, cinnamon, cardamom, bay leaf, star anise, and nutmeg.
 As with curry powder, every chef will choose a slightly different assortment of spices when preparing garam masala from scratch.

 For both curry powder and garam masala, the spices are toasted together in a dry skillet, and then ground up into powder.
 Ideally a new spice mix is ground freshly for each meal, so the seasonings don’t lose any flavor.

 North and South Indian Food